pdgilbert/rust-integration-testing/README.md

 Different MCUs and boards have different hardware capabilities and the hal crates must reflect this.
 To accommodate these differences there are setup functions for each board/MCU.
 These pass a standardized set of devices to the application code.
-The standardized set (serial ports, I2C pins, ...) is organized reduce changes in my hardware testing.
+The standardized set (serial ports, I2C pins, ...) is organized to reduce  hardware changes in my testing.
-The setup is selected by environmental variables discussed further below.
+The setup is selected by environment variables discussed further below.

 The examples in `examples/misc` mostly contain their own copy of the setup functions, so they are self contained  and easier to read.